cassiozen/mithryn-ttrpg/combat.md

 ### Attacking and Damage

 To attack, choose a target and roll the number of dice listed in your weapon’s Damage entry.
-Each die that equals or exceeds the target’s To Hit (TH) score deals 1 hit.
+Each die that equals or exceeds the target’s Defense (DF) score deals 1 hit.

 ### Auto hit and Exploding Dice

-Any die showing a 12 is always a hit (regardless of the target's TH).
+Any die showing a 12 is always a hit (regardless of the target's DF).
 Plus, it may be rolled again for another chance to score a hit.
 These extra rolls can also explode.

 ### Double attacks